Bowman (brand): History

 In July 1937, Bowman returned to the company after a long, bitter legal battle which ended in the Pennsylvania State Supreme Court upholding his reinstatement as president of the company.
-Gum, Inc. had earnings of $49,000 on sales estimated at about $800,000 in the first six months of 1937.
+Gum, Inc. had earnings of $49,000 on sales estimated at $800,000 in the first six months of 1937.
 In September 1937, Bowman's estranged second wife, Ruth, filed a suit against Bowman for part ownership of Gum, Inc., claiming a verbal agreement to a half-interest in his holdings.

 Bowman expanded its business when the company started to produce trading cards in the 1930s.
 The first releases by Bowman were non-sports topics, but the company soon entered to the sports market with its baseball cards of 1939.
 The company produced a series of cards known as the "Play Ball" sets each year from 1939 to 1941.
 Production halted after the United States as wartime paper rations were enacted and the company did not return to making trading cards until 1948, then under the Bowman name.

 After the World War II Bowman emerged with its 1948 baseball card set, which became highly popular.
 That same year, Bowman also released its first American football card set of 108 cards, and its first basketball cards set.

-By then, Bowman was competing against Leaf Candy Company, which left the marketplace in 1950, that year Bowman sales of baseball cards alone was $1 million.
+By then, Bowman was competing against Leaf Candy Company, which left the marketplace in 1950; that year Bowman sales of baseball cards alone was $1 million.
 For a few years, Bowman was the leading producer of baseball cards, but was soon overtaken by rival company Topps Chewing Gum.
 Bowman produced baseball cards until 1955.